lewagon/dotfiles/05-Rails/README.md

 Morning talk is about geocoding (with the `geocoder` gem) and Google API to add autocomplete on address form inputs.

 ### `06-Airbnb-ActiveAdmin`
-Morning talk about building an "admin space" using ActiveAdmin gem.
+Morning talk about building an "admin space" using [ActiveAdmin](https://github.com/activeadmin/activeadmin) gem.
 Final demos are at 5pm.

+### Projects prep (weekend)

-You've worked well!
-Relax during this weekend and take time to think about your projects to save time on Monday's kickoff
+You've worked well and we are really proud of you!
+Time to work on your projects.
+During this weekend, take 3 hours to think about your projects:

-- Write your user stories.
+1. Write your user stories (< 15 user stories).
-- Start drawing mockup of your main views.
+1. Draw mockups of your main views on a paperbook.
-- Start drawing your DB scheme.
+1. Start building your DB scheme on [db.lewagon.org](http://db.lewagon.org).
-- Start thinking about your routing.
+1. Start thinking about your routes.

-That will help you save time on Monday.
+Thanks to this work, you will save a lot of time on Monday to start on your projects.